Inspire Veterinary Partners, Inc. Announces Pricing of $6.4 Million Initial Public Offering and Nasdaq Listing

-VIRGINIA BEACH, VA / ACCESSWIRE / August 29, 2023 / Inspire Veterinary Partners, Inc. (NASDAQ:IVP) ("Inspire" or the "Company"), an owner and provider of pet health care services throughout the US, today announced the pricing of its initial public offering of 1,600,000 shares of common stock at a public offering price of $4.00 per share for aggregate gross proceeds of approximately $6.4 million, prior to deducting underwriting discounts, commissions, and other offering expenses.
+VIRGINIA BEACH, VA / ACCESSWIRE / September 1, 2023 / Inspire Veterinary Partners, Inc. (Nasdaq:IVP) ("Inspire" or the "Company"), an owner and provider of pet health care services throughout the US, today announced the pricing of its initial public offering of 1,600,000 shares of common stock at a public offering price of $4.00 per share for aggregate gross proceeds of approximately $6.4 million, prior to deducting underwriting discounts, commissions, and other offering expenses.

 In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 15% of shares of common stock at the initial public offering price, less underwriting discounts and commissions to cover over-allotments, if any.
 The offering is expected to close on August 31, 2023, subject to customary closing conditions.